i-dipanshu/sync-stage-prod-mongodb/README.md

 ## Overview

 This project involves the synchronization of MongoDB ReplicaSets between production and staging environments deployed as Kubernetes (K8s) stateful sets.
-It also included a Jenkins Job for manual syncing of staging database.
+It also includes a Jenkins Job for manual syncing of staging database.

 ## Features